-This is a very common occurrence during front crawl; however it is not necessarily incorrect.
+This is a very common occurrence during front crawl; however, it is not necessarily incorrect.

-pull action it is very common for one’s front crawl to follow the same pattern.
-This is determined largely by your coordination and to unlearn this arm pull and leg kick takes some work and is not always necessary.
+As breaststroke has a slow rhythmical one kick, one arm pull action, it is very common for one’s front crawl to follow the same pattern.
+This is determined largely by your coordination, and to unlearn this arm pull and leg kick takes some work and is not always necessary.

 You have already said you are happy with your overall stroke speed and breathing.
-Introducing a faster leg kick will cause you to use more energy and therefore you will become breathless sooner.
+Introducing a faster leg kick will cause you to use more energy, and therefore you will become breathless sooner.

 Therefore kicking faster may not make your overall swimming stroke faster.

-The best long distance front crawl swimmers in the world use a 1 beat cycle just like yours because it conserves energy.
+The best long-distance front crawl swimmers in the world use a 1 beat cycle just like yours because it conserves energy.
 The legs are used more to balance the stroke rather than generate propulsion.
-Front crawl gets the majority of its propulsion from the arm action and it sounds like you are doing just fine!
+Front crawl gets the majority of its propulsion from the arm action, and it sounds like you are doing just fine!

 Just make sure your legs are kicking at or near the surface of the water and not dragging you down, and you kick from the hips with relatively straight legs, pointed toes and relaxed ankles.
 The speed of your leg kicks is the last thing to worry about, especially if you are happy with the rest of your technique.